330 West 42nd Street: Shaft

 The exterior walls of the building are blue-green terracotta ceramic panels alternating with sash windows.
 Hood chose to use steel and terracotta rather than stone because, in his view, stone and brick tended to darken relatively quickly after a structure's completion.
-The terracotta was manufactured by Federal Seaboard Terra Cotta Corporation.
+The terracotta was manufactured by the Federal Seaboard Terra Cotta Corporation.
 The terracotta panels between each story are laid in six glazed courses or layers, which gradually become lighter on higher stories.
-These panels were designed to give the appearance they were shimmering, giving the facade a slightly different tint during different times of day.
-The terracotta panels were built to the minimum thickness required by city building codes.
+These panels were designed to give the appearance of shimmering, giving the facade a slightly different tint during different times of day.
+The terracotta panels were built to the minimum dimensions required by city building codes.
 At the time of 330 West 42nd Street's construction, terracotta was not commonly used in International Style structures, which frequently contained glass, steel, and concrete instead.

-In designing the building, Hood had considered several different colors for the terracotta panels, including "Chinese red", orange, yellow, and gray.
+In designing the building, Hood considered several colors for the terracotta panels, including "Chinese red", orange, yellow, and gray.
 Ultimately, blue-green was selected for its "atmospheric quality", which was suitable regardless of the color of the sky on any given day.
 Hood referred to the color as blue, while McGraw-Hill referred to the color as green.
-McGraw-Hill executive James H. McGraw Jr., who had selected the color himself, was elsewhere for much of the building's construction in 1931, but was supposedly "appalled" at the color of the building when he returned.
-The building was nicknamed the "Green Building", the "Green Kremlin", the "green giant", and the "green monster" due to its color.
+McGraw-Hill executive James H. McGraw Jr., who had selected the color himself, was elsewhere for much of the building's construction in 1931, but was reportedly appalled at the color of the building when he returned.
+Members of the public nicknamed the structure the "Green Building", the "Green Kremlin", the "green giant", and the "green monster" due to its color.
 Eric Nash likened the color to the Ishtar Gate of Babylon.
-The blue-green color contrasted with the red and white of the Daily News Building and the black and gold of the American Radiator Building, both of which Hood had also designed.
+The blue-green color contrasted with the red and white of the Daily News Building and the black and gold of the American Radiator Building, both of which were also designed by Hood.